zlyreed/TIRED/Leg fatigue/Matlab/VMG_related/README.md

   - The root mean square amplitude value (RMS) of the EMG signal was significantly increased at the initial phase of contraction and then fell significantly, while mean power frequency (MPF) of the EMG signal decreased significantly and progressively as a function of time.
 There were also significant initial increases in RMS-MMG that were followed by progressive decreases at the end of fatiguing contractions.
 MPF-MMG remained unchanged.
 - [Madeleine, et al., 2002](https://www.ncbi.nlm.nih.gov/pubmed/12172870)
   -  Prior to data analysis, the MMG and EMG signals were off-line digitally band-pass filtered at 2–100 Hz and 10– 400 Hz, respectively.
-  -  For fatiguing contractions, differences in magnitude of the increase in the RMS or ARV and decrease in the MNF or MDF were observed for EMG and MMG.
-The MMG amplitude and spectral changes followed the subjective sensation of fatigue and were not correlated to their EMG counterparts, suggesting that they may reflect different phenomena.
+  -  For fatiguing contractions, differences in magnitude of the increase in the RMS or average rectified value (ARV) and decrease in the MNF or MDF were observed for EMG and MMG. **The MMG amplitude and spectral changes followed the subjective sensation of fatigue and were not correlated to their EMG counterparts**, suggesting that they may reflect different phenomena.
 - [Okkesim, 2016](https://www.ncbi.nlm.nih.gov/pubmed/27821615)
   - The mean power frequency and median frequency, which are used in the literature, were compared to the frequency ratio change, the new measure; correlations between the frequency ratio change and the mean power frequency and median frequency were analysed.
 There was a high correlation between the features, and frequency ratio change can be used to quantitatively evaluate muscle fatigue.
 - A systematic review of muscle activity assessment of the biceps brachii muscle using mechanomyography.
 [Talib, 2018](https://www.ncbi.nlm.nih.gov/pubmed/30511949)